 4.4 Lobkowicz Palace

 Since it is privately owned, an additional ticket is required for admission to the palace.
-Tickets cost 295 CZK and well worth the price of admission.
+Tickets cost 295 CZK and are well worth the price of admission.
 An individual audio guide comes with the ticket and also includes some anecdotes about the Lobkowicz family.

 5. Dancing House

 Your next stop will be the Dancing House (Tančící dům), a popular landmark set by the Vltava river in the New Town.
 This whimsical was completed in 1996 and stands in stark contrast to the classical architecture you find around it.
 The Dancing House building is colloquially known as “Ginger and Fred”, due to its iconic towers, which vaguely resemble the 1930’s Hollywood dancers, Fred Astaire and Ginger Rogers.
 The building isn’t accessible to the general public as it houses offices.

 If you still have any gas left in you, you can continue a little further to the Vysehrad Fortress, set high on a hill, overlooking the Vltava River.
 I personally feel that this is one of the best things to see in Prague and is somewhat of a hidden gem.
 This former fortress is steeped in history being built in the 10th century.
 The castle there has been the site of many significant events and has played a key role in the development of Prague, being involved in the Hussite Wars, as well as serving a royal residence in its past.